-Rugged tools that are built to perform – hammer drill, LED flashlight, impact driver, circular and reciprocating saws.
-20-volt lithium ion batteries earn praise for fast charging and long life, and you get 2 with the charger.
+Rugged tools that are built to perform.
+Hammer drill, LED flashlight, impact driver, circular and reciprocating saws.
+The set's 20-volt lithium ion batteries earn praise for fast charging and long runtimes, and you get two with the charger.

 Circular saw doesn't come with a fence.
 It's a pricey option, but it's also the best.

-An innovative concept that's like 6 power tools in one, thanks to the Matrix power unit's Quick Connect system and attachments that include drill, sander, jig saw, oscillating tool, router, and impact driver.
+An innovative concept that's like six power tools in one, thanks to the Matrix power unit's Quick Connect system and attachments that include drill, sander, jigsaw, oscillating tool, router, and impact driver.

 Reports of the 20-volt lithium ion battery not living up to its advertised long life.
-Tool isn't as balanced or rugged as individual models.
-Some attachments are too flimsy for heavy-duty tasks.
+Some attachments are flimsy.

-An inexpensive kit that includes a drill/driver and circular saw – 2 important tools that satisfy the needs of most home owners and do-it-yourselfers.
-Drill/driver includes LED light and delivers 310 lbs. of torque suitable for minor to mid-level tasks.
+An inexpensive kit that includes a drill and driver and circular saw, important tools that satisfy the needs of most homeowners and do-it-yourselfers.
+Drill includes LED light and delivers 310 pounds of torque, suitable for minor to mid-level tasks.

 Safety on the saw is known to break.
-Mixed experiences with the battery – some owners rave about its long life while others gripe that a charge should last longer.
+Mixed experiences with the battery.

 Features hammer drill, impact driver, reciprocating saw, and a convenient hands-free LED flashlight.
 Tools have garnered praise for the torque they deliver.

-The 18-volt lithium ion battery takes longer to charge than similar models.
+The 18-volt lithium ion battery takes longer to charge.
 Charging dock has been known to die altogether.